ralvarezmar/2019-tfg-ruben-alvarez/README.md

 ### Week 6

 - WebSim repository emulated in local for testing.
+  Repository cloned and fixed for local execution.
+Just needed execute in a shell:

+   > nodejs server.js

+  Open your web browser and write this URL:

+    > localhost:8000/Scratch/index.html

 - Drone integrated in another scenario without circuit:
   ![alt text](/resources/WebsimDrone.png)

 ***